Infineon/mtb-example-ce239718-safety-core-test/README.md

 ## Document history

-Document title: *CE239718* - *Class-B safety test: Core peripherals*
+Document title: *CE239718* – *Class-B safety test: Core peripherals*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
  2.0.0   | Updated to add new BSPs and IPs
+ 2.1.0   | Disabled D-cache for XMC7000 based BSPs

 <br>

 All referenced product or service names and trademarks are the property of their respective owners.